 In February 2022, the Company's board of directors authorized the first offering under the ESPP.
 Under the ESPP, eligible employees may purchase shares of Taysha common stock through payroll deductions at a price equal to 85% of the lower of the fair market values of the stock as of the beginning or the end of six-month offering periods.
-An employee's payroll deductions under the ESPP are limited to 15% of the employee's compensation and employees may not purchase more than 1,800 of shares of Taysha common stock during any offering period.
-During the three months ended March 31, 2023 and 2022, stock-based compensation expense related to the ESPP was not material.
+An employee's payroll deductions under the ESPP are limited to 15% of the employee's compensation and employees may not purchase more than 1,800 shares of Taysha common stock during any offering period.
+During the three months ended March 31, 2024 and 2023, stock-based compensation expense related to the ESPP was not material.

-The following table summarizes the total stock-based compensation expense for the stock options, ESPP, RSAs and RSUs recorded in the condensed consolidated statements of operations for the three months ended March 31, 2023 and 2022 (in thousands):
+The following table summarizes the total stock-based compensation expense for the stock options, ESPP, RSAs and RSUs recorded in the condensed consolidated statements of operations for the three months ended March 31, 2024 and 2023 (in thousands):

 For the Three Months Ended March 31,

-2023 2022
+2024 2023

-Research and development expense \$ (263) \$ 2,577
+Research and development expense \$ 1,273 \$ (263))

-General and administrative expense 1,938 2,752
+General and administrative expense 1,925 1,938

-Total \$ 1,675 \$ 5,329
+Total \$ 3,198 \$ 1,675